essexcountycouncil/ecc_theme/README.md

 Subtheme of localgov_base.

-This theme contains the shared files (css, templates and layoyts) for the Essex County Council public and Intranet sites
+This theme contains the shared files (css, templates and layouts) for the Essex County Council public and Intranet sites

+## ecc_theme_gov

-- **ecc_theme_gov** is the custom theme for the public website
+The custom theme (css, templates and layouts) for the public website

+## ecc_theme_intranet

-- **ecc_theme_intranet** is the custom theme for the intranet website
+The custom theme (css, templates and layouts) for the intranet website